hassan-serhan/springboot-app/springtest/README.md

 **URL**: `http://localhost:8080/api/items/{id}`

 ### Description:
 Updates the item with the specified ID from the database.
+response status: `204 No Content`

 ### Body (raw JSON):
 ```json